sarojbhattarai/BookBasket/readme.rst

                     My Profile link should appear on navigation link, where the user can see their shopping details + status of their products.

+                  Any authorized user must be able to sell books using sell book button, and individual author should get 90% of the book earnings.
+If authors want to sell the book for free, Book Basket will not take any charge